-In 1945, the tug was acquired by the Jacksonville Utility Company where the tug was renamed as the Utility.
+In 1945, the tug was acquired by the Jacksonville Utility Company of Jacksonville, Florida.
+Where the tug was renamed as the Utility.

-In 1969, the tug was acquired by the Coastline Towing Corporation where she was renamed as the Castle Hill.
+In 1969, she was acquired by the Coastline Towing Corporation of Providence, Rhode Island.
+Where the tug was renamed as the Castle Hill.

-In 1977, she was acquired by the Thames Towboat Company of New London, Connecticut.
+In 1977, the tug was acquired by the Thames Towboat Company of New London, Connecticut.
 Where she retained her name.

-Later in 1977, the tug was acquired by Winslow Marine of Southport, Maine where she was renamed as the Marjorie J. Winslow.
+In 1977, she was acquired by Winslow Marine Incorporated of Southport, Maine.
+Where she was renamed as the Marjorie J. Winslow.

 In 2012, the tug was acquired by the Eastport Port Authority of Eastport, Maine.
 Where she was renamed as the Capt.
 Mackintire.